 Over the next hundreds of years, London grew further, encompassing what used to be villages into what are now many of the city’s boroughs, such as Kensington, Richmond and Kentish Town.
 From the 1700s, different architectural styles began to become prominent in London.
 The most famous of these include Georgian, Edwardian and Victorian styles of architecture.

 After the Second World War, London underwent a massive rebuilding process, resulting in many 60’s era listed buildings.
 The 02 Arena was constructed in time for the Millennium celebrations, and the former dockyards of east London underwent a huge development, becoming new flats and attractions for many Londoners.

-Thank you for reading this blog!
-I hope you enjoy learning something new from reading it, and that you keep your eyes peeled for another blog coming soon!
+Thank you for reading this blog.
 As always, please do book a Free Trial Lesson with us here at Crown Academy!